Logan Sargeant crashes heavily in Dutch Grand Prix practice | TSN

 Sargeant crashes heavily in Dutch Grand Prix practice

-ZANDVOORT, Netherlands (AP) — Logan Sargeant crashed heavily in practice for the Dutch Grand Prix on Saturday, leaving his car on fire with severe damage and putting his participation in qualifying in doubt.
+ZANDVOORT, Netherlands (AP) — Logan Sargeant crashed heavily in practice for the Dutch Grand Prix on Saturday, leaving his car on fire with severe damage and causing him to miss qualifying.

 Sargeant seemed to lose control of his Williams after putting one wheel onto the wet grass on the entry to a right-hand corner, before veering off to the left and spinning into a metal barrier.